HemalathaRamanujam2022/us_accidents_analysis/README.md

 by Alexey Grigorev.

-I thank them for their thoughtful compilation and delivery of this course to inspire and educate data enthusiasts interested in latest technologies data engineering.
+I thank them for their thoughtful compilation and delivery of this course to inspire and educate data enthusiasts interested in the latest technologies in Data Engineering.
 I thank them profusely for offering support and guidance throughout the course.